rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 My days are past; my plans are broken off, the desires of my heart. ^1711

-They make night into day : The light, they say, is near to the darkness. ^1712
+They make night into day; 'The light,' they say, 'is near to the darkness.' ^1712

 If I hope for Sheol as my house, if I make my bed in darkness, ^1713

-if I say to the pit, You are my father, and to the worm, My mother, or My sister, ^1714
+if I say to the pit, 'You are my father,' and to the worm, 'My mother,' or 'My sister,' ^1714

 where then is my hope?
 Who will see my hope? ^1715

 Will it go down to the bars of Sheol?
 Shall we descend together into the dust? ^1716

-Then Bildad the Shuhite answered and said : ^1801
+Then Bildad the Shuhite answered and said: ^1801

 How long will you hunt for words?
 Consider, and then we will speak. ^1802